-Element Community • Site specific traffic and road use management plans will be developed and implemented (Section 4.9) Management of nuisance-type impacts as per the Air Management Programme (Section 4.5) and the Noise and Vibration Management Programme (Section 4.7) Notify to residents and stakeholders (as applicable) of noise generating activities and updates on traffic movements • Continue to adhere to land access protocols and weed and pest management plan (Section 4.3) Continue to implement the Project Stakeholder Engagement Strategy Development and implement Near Neighbour Policy and a Grievance Management Process (or similar) to monitor and record complaints and address stakeholder or community concerns in a timely manner. • Consult with emergency services in the development of the site emergency management plan (Section 2.8).
-Monitoring Ongoing consultation and reporting on the consultation database Monitoring of grievance reporting and incident reporting Monitoring of nuisance impacts through the Air Management Programme (Section 4.5) and the Noise and Vibration Management Programme (Section 4.7) Monitoring of ICN Gateway and contractors human resource data and reports to determine workforce and local business impacts Consultation with emergency service providers • Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 2.11 and Section 2.12.
-Corrective action • To be identified in the Project Stakeholder Engagement Strategy.
+Element Community Operational policy Establish and maintain good community relations Minimal disturbance to the community and local lifestyles Maximise benefits to the local community Manage complaints from local residents effectively and courteously.
+Performance criteria Complaints responded to in a timely and considerate manner with initial response within 24 hours Maintain stock water access and access to property Residents and stakeholders of informed of construction activities (as applicable).
+Implementation strategy Develop and implement a recruitment plan including the provision of appropriate contractual arrangements with construction contractors and the use of local recruiters, that will facilitate opportunities for local employment Develop a Project procurement plan that considers the engagement of local businesses to provide services to the Project.
+In line with the Australian Industry Participation Policy, the Project procurement plan will consider advertising work packages on the Industry Capability Network (ICN) Gateway Maintain road conditions and access in accordance with DTMR, RRC and LSC agreements (Section 0) Site specific traffic and road use management plans will be developed and implemented (Section 0) Management of nuisance-type impacts as per the Air Management Programme (Section 0) and the Noise and Vibration Management Programme (Section 0) Notify to residents and stakeholders (as applicable) of noise generating activities and updates on traffic movements Continue to adhere to land access protocols and wieed and pest management plan (Section 0) Continue to implement the Project Stakeholder Engagement Strategy Development and implement Near Neighbour Policy and a Grievance Management Process (or similar) to monitor and record complaints and address stakeholder or community concerns in a timely manner.
+Consult with emergency services in the development of the site emergency management plan (Section 23.2.8).
+Monitoring Ongoing consultation and reporting on the consultation database Monitoring of grievance reporting and incident reporting

+Element Community Monitoring of nuisance impacts through the Air Management Programme (Section 0) and the Noise and Vibration Management Programme (Section 0) Monitoring of ICN Gateway and contractors human resource data and reports to determine workforce and local business impacts Consultation with emergency service providers Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 23.2.11 and Section 23.2.12.
+Corrective action To be identified in the Project Stakeholder Engagement Strategy.

-4.12 Hazardous Material Management Programme
+23.4.12 Hazardous Material Management Programme